 The life of a Lipizzaner stallion is not all pirouettes, gala evenings, and sharing a nosebag of hay with your groom.
 It begins far from the Viennese crowds in the rural idyll that is the Piber stud farm in the Austrian province of Styria.

 (Relaxing with some hay; photo taken with the kind permission of the SRS during a press tour)

 I enjoyed a trip to Piber and a tour and public training at the Spanish Riding School, so thought it might be helpful just to outline the typical life of one of the stallions you see performing in the arena.

 The foals spend their early years in Piber, initially with the mare and breeding herd before eventually joining others of their own age and, finally, the colt herd.

 As colts, the male horses spend two to three years under observation and supervision.
 They also enjoy plenty of time roaming “free” on alpine pastures.

-During these early years, the horses are under constant observation and supervision, and also enjoy the summer months roaming “free” on alpine pastures.
-This social and physical environment allows the horses to develop those skills they’ll need later if they’re to make it as performance stallions: build, stamina, dexterity etc.
+The social and physical environment allows the stallions to develop the skills they need later if they’re to make it as performers: stamina, dexterity etc.

-There are around 60 stallions at the school at any one time.
-Though they work hard, they live an opulent lifestyle (for a horse).
-Each has a stable measuring 3m by 3m, with 24 hour supervision.
-They eat organic food, have their own dedicated city water supply, and the facilities include a solarium should they feel a little tired after a performance…
+My trip around the Vienna facility revealed the Lipizzaners live an opulent lifestyle (for a horse).
+Each has its own stable with 24 hour supervision.
+They eat organic food, have their own dedicated city water supply, and the facilities include a solarium should they feel a little tired after a performance.

-In the summer they get a holiday in the country at Heldenberg, Lower Austria.
-Retirement age is about 25, and because of their fitness, genetics and healthy upbringing, the stallions may live until 35.
+The stallions also get regular holidays in the country at the Heldenberg facility.
+Retirement age is about 25, and because of their fitness, genetics and healthy upbringing, the stallions usually live for a good few years afterwards.